Patricia J. Waterman | Obituary

 Patricia J. Waterman (nee Marchildon), 86, of Waterloo, died Oct.
 10, 2018, in St. Louis.

-She was born March 1, 1932, in Cario, daughter of the late Clement and Joe Katherine Marchildon (nee Kuykendall).
+She was born March 1, 1932, in Cairo, daughter of the late Clement and Joe Katherine Marchildon (nee Kuykendall).

+She was a member of St. John United Church of Christ in Maeystown and First Baptist Church of Waterloo.

+She was also a member of Daughters of the American Revolution and the Red Hat Society.

 She is survived by her children Kay Wiegand, Janis Reitz and Pamela (Donald) Muertz; daughter-in-law Karen Waterman; grandchildren Chris (Kim) Walster, Tara Reitz, Casey Swank, Samantha Muertz and Donald Muertz Jr.; 11 great-grandchildren; brother Clement Marchildon; special niece Laura (Wayne) Coleson; and nieces, nephews and cousins.